Control Flow

 Conditionals

 Plain if / elif / else works.
-Each branch becomes a subgraph of the DAG; the runner picks the branch at execution time and routes the data flow accordingly.
+Each branch compiles separately; the runtime evaluates the condition at execution time and runs only the branch that's taken.

 @workflow